homeomorfismo/STAT409Project/Reports/FinalReport/finalReport.typ

 0,0.15,220.0,0.07,0.03,85.0,34.0,99.0,17.0,11.0,59.0,28.0,0.0,32.0
 ```

-Despite the Ising number is adimensional, it is *unit-dependent*.
+Despite the Ising number being adimensional, it is *unit-dependent*.
 Make sure to use the same units for all the data in the dataset:
 the range of "intonation" values may vary with different units.